nymul-islam-moon/notifications/README.md

 - [Contributing](#contributing)
 - [License](#license)

+## Description

+The University Notifications Application is designed to facilitate effective communication between faculty members and students.
+Faculty members can create notifications that will be sent to students to keep them updated with the latest information, such as announcements, schedule changes, deadlines, and other important updates.

 ## Installation

-Follow these steps to set up the Notifications application on your local machine.
+Follow these steps to set up the University Notifications Application on your local machine.

 ### Prerequisites